School of Social Work

 SOC WK 6611 Trauma Informed Social Work Practice: 1 semester hour

-Prerequisites: SOC WK 5100 or equivalent.
-This course explores the role of social workers when engaging clients who have experienced trauma.
+Prerequisites: SOC WK 5100 or equivalent or consent of MSW Director.
+This course explores the role of social workers in engaging clients who have experienced trauma.
 Students will gain an understanding of how trauma impacts client functioning and the impact of trauma on relationships and human development.
-Students will apply a strengths-based approach and critical thinking theory to case scenarios, and, they will learn the coping process for compassion fatigue.
+Students will apply a strengths-based approach and critical thinking theory to case scenarios, and they will learn the coping process for compassion fatigue.

 SOC WK 6630 Diagnosis and Related Pharmacology for Social Work Practice: 3 semester hours